rainforestapp/sample-capybara-test/README.md

 This MUST work.
 If we cannot run your spec in this way, we won't consider the contract complete.

+## Writing the spec

 ## Style Guide

+While writing code, please use the following guidelines.

-- Avoid using sleep whenever possible
+### Avoid using `sleep` whenever possible.

+Capybara usually sleeps automatically until an element is found.

-- 2 spaces, no tab
+### 2 spaces, no tab

+Indentation should be 2 spaces.
+Use SPACES, not tabs.

-- avoid changing the template as much as possible
+### Avoid changing the template as much as possible

+Try to limit your changes to the block of the `step` method.
+You can put code outside of it if needed, for instance to share state across multiple steps.
+However, we'd like most of the logic of the step to be encapsulated within the step.

+## Help!

+If you find a bug with this, please email [qe@rainforestqa.com](mailto:qu@rainforestqa.com)